 Play therapy is grounded in the theory that play is the natural language of children and their primary means of communication.
 It draws from psychodynamic, humanistic, and cognitive-behavioural theories, recognising that children process emotions and experiences through symbolic play rather than verbal expression.
 The approach acknowledges that children naturally use play to make sense of their world and work through psychological conflicts.

-One of the key theoretical frameworks in play-based therapy is the child-centered approach.
+One of the key theoretical frameworks in play-based therapy is the child-centred approach.
 This approach, developed by Virginia Axline, emphasises the importance of unconditional positive regard, empathy, and genuineness in the therapeutic relationship.
 The therapist creates a safe space for the child to freely express their thoughts and feelings through play, without judgment or interpretation.

 The child is considered the expert in their own world, and the therapist acts as a facilitator, following the child's lead and supporting their exploration.